bszlacht/ERL-Pac-Man/README.md

-# Ensemble Reinforcement Learning demonstration via Pac-Man
+# Combining different learned agents to solve Pac-Man

 ## General idea:
 We want to check if there are any benefits of using ensemble learning and compare it to methods that are used to build